SchulzLab/SNEEP/docs/gettingStarted.rst

   >chr2
   TTTGAGACCAT…

-To run our tests, please direct into the SNEEP folder downloaded from GitHub and perform
+To run our tests, please redirect into the SNEEP folder downloaded from GitHub and perform

 .. code-block:: console

-  bash runTests.sh <pathToGenome>    <pathToInteractions>
+  bash runTests.sh <pathToGenome> <pathTodbSNP>  <pathToInteractions>

-where <pathTodbSNP> is the path to the dbSNPs_sorted.txt downloaded from Zenodo repository and  <pathToInteractions> needs to be the path to one of the
+where <pathTodbSNP> is the path to the dbSNPs_sorted.txt downloaded from Zenodo repository and  <pathToInteractions> needs to be the path to one of interactiosn file e.g. interactionsREM_PRO_HiC.txt